yash-sharma1/docs-site/docs/chain-access.md

 # How to Access Binance Chain

-[Get Started](get-started.md) pages already talk about access Binance Chain and DEX via Wallet and Explorers.
+[Get Started](get-started.md) pages already show how to access Binance Chain and DEX via Wallet and Explorers.
 Here we would like to dive into some technology details for access in a programming way.